featurist/sworm/readme.md

 ### One to Many

-When entity A contains a field that is an array that contains entity B and C. Then entity A will be saved first, followed by all entities B and C.
+When entity A contains a field that is an array that contains entities B and C. Then entity A will be saved first, followed by all entities B and C.

 This allows entities B and C to refer to entity A, as they would in their tables.